Ramsey County is redoing Cleveland Avenue from Larpenteur to Como and in the process removing many large healthy old growth trees.

 A Safer Design

-Here is how this road would be designed in The Netherlands and other countries (all with much safer roadways than the U.S.) using CROW principles.
+Here is how this road would be designed in European and other countries using CROW principles.

 - Preserves local community/neighborhood feel

-It’s important to note for the ‘faster’ bicycle riders that these bikeways designed to CROW standards will allow higher speeds and low/no delay at crossings.
-These are also much safer than either on-street painted bike lanes or bikeways/MUTs based on current Ramsey County designs.
-I have ridden on bikeways like these with UCI Pro Team Rabbobank as well as others at higher speeds and they work quite well.
-If they are good enough for professional bicycle racers then they should certainly be good enough for ‘faster’ riders.
+It’s important to note for the ‘faster’ bicycle riders that these protected bikeways, when designed to CROW standards, provide for higher speeds and low/no delay at crossings.
+These are also much safer for all users than either the on-street painted bike lanes or two-way SMUTs in the current Ramsey County designs.
+I have ridden on protected bikeways like these with UCI Pro Team Rabbobank as well as others on training rides at higher speeds and they work quite well.
+If they are good enough for professional bicycle racers then they should certainly be good enough for faster riders.

-Note that while 10’ bikeways are ideal, they can be as narrow as 8’ and still function well.
-Similarly, 6’ walkways allow for two or three people to walk comfortably side by side and allow for others to pass in the same or opposite direction.
+While the 10’ bikeways in this plan are ideal, they can be as narrow as 7-8’ and still function fairly well (so long as they are one-way with a separate walkway).
+These EQUALLY serve BOTH higher speed MAMILs as well as the majority of bicycle riders who are not higher speed but only want a safe place to ride from point A to point B. Similarly, 6’ walkways allow for two or three people to walk comfortably side by side and allow for others to pass in the same or opposite direction.
 Narrower (or wider) can work as well if necessary.

 The current engineering design, a single very wide contiguous pavement, is resulting in the county removing numerous healthy old growth trees in this neighborhood.